 Applications in Public Opinion Research

 A large number of studies have shown that terror attacks have a profound impact on public opinion.
-Following a terrorist incident public opinion becomes more less tolerant toward outgroups and more supportive of the restriction of civil liberties and of belligerent and aggressive policy options (Brouard, Vasilopoulos, & Foucault, 2018; Hetherington & Suhay, 2011; Huddy et al., 2005; Lerner et al., 2003; Skitka et al., 2004).
-These findings are in line with a large stream of research that shows that following threatening events, mass publics become more prone to endorsing authoritarian policies and leaders (Doty, Peterson, &Winter, 1991; McCann, 1997; Feldman & Stenner, 1997).
+Following a terrorist incident, public opinion becomes less tolerant toward out-groups and more supportive of the restriction of civil liberties and of belligerent and aggressive policy options (Brouard, Vasilopoulos, & Foucault, 2018; Hetherington & Suhay, 2011; Huddy et al., 2005; Lerner et al., 2003; Skitka et al., 2004).
+These findings are in line with a large stream of research that shows that following threatening events, mass publics become more prone to endorsing authoritarian policies and leaders (Doty, Peterson, & Winter, 1991; McCann, 1997; Feldman & Stenner, 1997).

-At the same time terrorist events evoke strong emotional reactions, particularly fear and anger (Albertson & Gadarian, 2015; Lerner et al., 2003; Vasilopoulos, 2018; Vasilopoulos et al., 2018, 2019).
-For example, in the light of the November 13, 2015 Paris attacks the average levels of fear experienced by the French public in a scale with a minimum of 0 and a maximum of 1 was 0.71.
+At the same time, terrorist events evoke strong emotional reactions, particularly fear and anger (Albertson & Gadarian, 2015; Lerner et al., 2003; Vasilopoulos, 2018; Vasilopoulos et al., 2018, 2019).
+For example, in the light of the November 13, 2015, Paris attacks the average levels of fear experienced by the French public on a scale with a minimum of 0 and a maximum of 1 was 0.71.
 The level of anger on a similar scale was 0.69 (see Vasilopoulos et al., 2019).
 How can AIT inform us over the authoritarian drift in the light of terror attacks?

 Using an experimental setting Albertson and Gadarian (2015) investigated the effect of anxiety evoked by threatening stories regarding terrorism.
-They found that anxious Democrats were more likely to endorse policies that contravene their party affiliation on the endorsement of a number of protective policies of a conservative or hawkish nature such as the increase of spending on defense and homeland security, the support of the Iraq war as well as the restriction of civil liberties.
-Hence in line with AIT, these results indicate that anxiety leads individuals to reconsider their extant convictions ending up supporting policies that they are disposed to oppose.
+They found that anxious Democrats were more likely to endorse policies that contravene their party affiliation on the endorsement of a number of protective policies of a conservative or hawkish nature such as the increase in spending on defense and homeland security, the support of the Iraq War, and the restriction of civil liberties.
+Hence, in line with AIT, these results indicate that anxiety leads individuals to reconsider their extant convictions and end supporting policies that they are disposed to oppose.